Nord-Ouest (department): Transport

 The department has long been isolated from Port-au-Prince, gaining it the nickname of Far-West.

 The RN5 now connects Gonayiv to Gros-Morne and Port-de-Paix. the RN6 from Ouanaminthes to Cap-Haitian is to be continued until Port-de-Paix.

 Port-de-Paix is the second biggest port on the Haitian Atlantic coast.

 Port-de-Paix has its own airport.

 The mountains overlooking the city of Port-de-Paix have great potential for wind energy.

 Culture

-The N-O has two of Haiti's major lakoun-Vodoun or Vodoun Yard such as lakoun Vilokan, probably the first lakoun in Ayiti since early Spanish colonial time, and lakoun-Grann-Sent-Àn in Anse-à-Foleur.
+The N-O has two of Haiti's major lakoun-Vodoun or Vodoun Yard such as lakoun Vilokan, probably the first lakoun in Bohio since early Spanish colonial time, and lakoun-Grann-Sent-Àn in Anse-à-Foleur.

 Administrative divisions

 The Department of Nord-Ouest is subdivided into three arrondissements, which are further subdivided into ten communes.